 Opt instead for neutral colours and add a few nice decals that you can replace and change as your child matures.

-This is MUCH more affordable than repainting the nursery a different colour every few years.
+This is MUCH more affordable (and quicker) than repainting the nursery a different colour every few years.

 Added bonus is that it is much easier to patch paint a white wall than a custom shade of turquoise.
 You know, when bubs learns how to uncap a sharpie!